This is the updated edition of our article, last revised on 26 May 2026.

 The financial risk

 Regulatory compliance is another risk.
-Failure to meet EU decarbonisation and safety requirements can result in fines, licence suspensions and operational restrictions (European Commission, 2024).
+Failure to meet EU decarbonisation and safety requirements can result in fines, licence suspensions, and operational restrictions (European Commission, 2024).
 These incidents can also damage investor confidence and slow future project approvals.

 The impact on return on investment